#UnGapTheMap presents...20 in 20 Infrastructure Challenge

 Is there a pothole that needs filling on your bike route?
 A faded bike lane that needs repainting?
 A conflict area that could use green paint or plastic bollards?

 As part of HUB Cycling's 20th Anniversary, our #UnGapTheMap campaign teamed up with municipalities across the region to launch the 20 in 20 Infrastructure Challenge.
-From broken pavement and unnavigable pathway entrances, to faded bike lanes and absent signage, over 100 Quick Fixes were completed thanks to hundreds of suggestions from HUB Cycling's 10 Local Committees, the general public, and the work of municipalities.
+From broken pavement and unnavigable pathway entrances, to faded bike lanes and absent signage, over 100 Quick Fixes were completed in 2018.
+Thanks to hundreds of suggestions from HUB Cycling's 10 Local Committees, the general public, and the work of municipalities.

-Participating municipalities will be recognized and awarded at HUB Cycling's Bike Awards in February 2019.
-Stay tuned for the final stats and top three winners!
+Participating municipalities will be recognized and awarded at HUB Cycling's Bike Awards on February 28th, 2019.
+Stay tuned for the the top three winners, selected by our esteemed jury!

 Got another Quick Fix suggestion?
 Contact your municipality directly or let one of our Local Committees know!